2Sea-cat/C740-14iml-BigSur/README.md

 - Log-in chime

 ## Installation

--usb2.0 with full install rom on APFS
+- usb2.0 with full install rom on APFS
--Mono boot
+- Mono boot
--note that the intel UHD appears with no number on model and description page, but we have 620 for plist related affairs
+- note that the intel UHD appears with no number on model and description page, but we have 620 for plist related affairs
+- make sure you use ProperTree.py to update the plist with ctrl+r before deploying to make sure the pathings are ok